 If you are feeling anxious or stressed, please call:

-Visit the volunteer page on the Town of Cochrane website for a list of local volunteer organizations and the Volunteer Connector resource www.cochrane.ca/210/Volunteering.
+Visit cochrane.ca/210/Volunteering for a list of local volunteer organizations and the Volunteer Connector resource .

 We’re encouraging residents to help their neighbours while maintaining physical distance.
 Here’s a few things you can do:

 Yes.
-The Town continues to provide core services, including waste, recycling and organics collection (on your regular collection schedule), water and wastewater services and emergency response.
-Download the My Cochrane Collection app to receive collection reminders and potential notifications regarding changes to the collection schedule.
+The Town continues to provide core services, including waste, recycling and organics collection.
+Download the My Cochrane Collection app for collection reminders and service updates.